ysree/awesome_notes/companies/QA_tellmeabout.md

 So overall, my day is a mix of analysis, automation, collaboration, and continuous improvement — all focused on ensuring that vSphere delivers reliability and scalability at enterprise level.

-# New Feature Validation in vSphere System Test:

-When a new feature is introduced, my first step is to understand the feature’s design and intended behavior.
-I review the design specs, architecture documents, and discuss with developers and the feature QA to identify dependencies, integration points, and potential impact areas across vCenter and ESXi.

-Next, I define a test strategy focused on system-level validation — covering functionality, scale, performance, interoperability, and resiliency.
-Since vSphere is highly integrated, I ensure the new feature is validated not just in isolation, but also in multi-vCenter and cross-component environments to uncover edge cases early.

-I then plan automation coverage — designing reusable and scalable test cases that can be integrated into our CI/CD pipeline.
-The goal is to achieve consistent validation across builds and simplify regression detection.

-Once the automation is ready, I execute phased testing:

-Functional validation – Verify basic operations and expected outcomes.

-Integration testing – Validate feature behavior across vCenter, ESXi, and dependent services.

-Scale & stress testing – Evaluate performance under high load and large deployments.

-Resiliency testing – Introduce failures (network, node, or service restarts) to ensure stability and recovery.

-Throughout the process, I closely monitor system health, logs, and metrics to detect anomalies.
-I also collaborate with feature developers to fine-tune configurations or address defects quickly.

-Finally, before sign-off, I perform end-to-end scenario testing in production-like environments to ensure the feature behaves reliably at scale and meets customer expectations.

 # Test Plan vMotion Feature